Dicker Data enters exclusive partnership with Cisco CX service delivery vendor Taleka

 “Through consultancy services, this partnership helps partners build their own internal customer experience practices and improve adoption and renewal rates while leveraging and optimising Cisco Partner Incentive Programmes throughout the customer lifecycle.”

-Dicker Data general manager for Cisco Vickie Madeleine said Taleka services would be offered at no extra charge on all Cisco collaboration opportunities.
+Dicker Data general manager for Cisco Vickie Madeleine said Taleka services would be offered at no extra charge on selected Cisco collaboration opportunities.
+Partners will also be able to purchase the services through the distie.

 “Our new partnership with Taleka provides partners with a tangible way to embrace the transition and monetise their investments in certifying their teams.”